ucsc/site-slugstrong/returning-to-campus.md

 sidebar: true
 title: Returning to Campus
 description: >
   UC Santa Cruz is beginning to resume more on-campus operations.
-Learn more about what is needed to get the campus ready and start developing a worksite plan.
+Employees can learn more about what is needed to get the campus ready and start developing a worksite plan.
 category: return
 ---
 {% include return-grid.html %}